wytm97/regexsynth-java/README.md

 # **Architecture**

 RegexSynth has a simple yet an elegant architecture where all the [regular expression constructs](https://github.com/google/re2/wiki/Syntax) share the same functional interface `Expression`.
 It allows us to declare and combine any type of expression and wrap expressions on top of expressions.
-This way it produces an explicit function driven [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for the regex, which is then transpiled to a valid regular expression.
+This produces an explicit function driven [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for the regex, which is then transpiled to a RE2 interpretable regular expression.

 ```java
 @FunctionalInterface